May Transition Guide for Turf and Root Zone Watering in the Colorado Mountains

 Published April 28, 2026

-May in Aspen, Snowmass, Edwards, and Glenwood Springs is the hinge between spring recovery and the first sustained warm weeks.
-Cool season turf wants steady height, trees want root zone moisture that matches soil drainage, and irrigation systems often restart while nights can still dip.
+May in the Roaring Fork and Vail valleys is the hinge between spring recovery and the first sustained warm weeks.
+Cool-season turf wants steady height, trees want root-zone moisture that matches soil drainage, and irrigation systems often restart while nights can still dip.
 This guide is a practical sequence, not a promise about weather.
-Pair it with spring deep root watering and early April checklist for context on timing.
+Pair it with spring deep root watering and early April checklist before irrigation for timing context.

-Step one: walk turf before you change the mower
+Turf first: walk before you change the mower

 Push a screwdriver into representative spots a few hours after irrigation or rain.
 Resistance that matches brick in several places often means roots are not getting the soak you think they are.
-Compare sunny berms with shaded sides of the same house in Vail or Avon because they are rarely the same story.
+Compare sunny berms with shaded sides of the same house because they are rarely the same story.

-When trees flag early, watering trees in the high country still explains the habits we like homeowners to understand before booking help.
+When trees flag early, watering trees in the high country explains the habits we like homeowners to understand before booking help.
+Write which faces bake first on your lot; south stone and glass change timing even when the thermometer looks mild.

 If sprinklers just opened, run each zone once with a notebook.
 Mark heads that throw into bark or pack needles into corners where trunks stay wet then dry.
 Fixing spray paths supports plant health and reduces odd pockets of dry turf beside soaked beds.

 Pull mulch back from root flares until you can see how bark breathes.
 Refresh depth where summer heat will return soon, but keep doughnut space clear.
-Read spring mulch doughnut if you want the full picture.
+Read spring mulch doughnut for the full picture on bark, embers, and moisture together.

 Wide shots, close shots of stressed leaves or turf, a rough sketch of zones, and the date you plan to host guests or open a rental all help crews sequence visits.
 Request a quote when the list outgrows a weekend.